ibm-cloud-docs/hs-crypto/create-import-tokens.md

     | port | **Required.** The port number of the API endpoint. |
     | IAM_token | **Required.** Your {{site.data.keyword.cloud_notm}} access token.
 Include the full contents of the `IAM` token, including the Bearer value, in the cURL request.
 For more information, see [Retrieving an access token](/docs/hs-crypto?topic=hs-crypto-retrieve-access-token). |
     | instance_ID | **Required.** The unique identifier that is assigned to your {{site.data.keyword.hscrypto}} service instance.
 For more information, see [Retrieving an instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID). |
-    {: caption="Table 1.
-Describes the variables needed to retrieve an import token with the key management service API" caption-side="bottom"}
+    {: caption="Describes the variables needed to retrieve an import token with the key management service API" caption-side="bottom"}

     A successful `GET api/v2/import_token` request retrieves the import token for your service instance.
 The response body contains the metadata that is associated with your import token, such as the creation date and policy details.
 The following snippet shows an example output with truncated values.